 This button uses styling on the link to style it for everyone except Outlook.
-Then, it uses conditional code to add Outlook-specific padding.
+Then, it uses conditional code to add Outlook-specific padding and border-radius.
 Since the Outlook padding is controlled separately, you can edit the Outlook padding without impacting what the button looks like in other email clients.

 <a rel="noopener" target="_blank" href="https://www.litmus.com/" style="background-color: #1F7F4C; font-size: 18px; font-family: Helvetica, Arial, sans-serif; font-weight: bold; text-decoration: none; padding: 14px 20px; color: #ffffff; border-radius: 5px; display: inline-block; mso-padding-alt: 0;"> <!--[if mso]> <i style="letter-spacing: 25px; mso-font-width: -100%; mso-text-raise: 30pt;"> </i> <![endif]--> <span style="mso-text-raise: 15pt;">I am a button →</span> <!--[if mso]> <i style="letter-spacing: 25px; mso-font-width: -100%;"> </i> <![endif]--> </a>